New Info on Countertop Water Ionizers

 Let’s start with the advantages…

 Depending on the size of your sink, countertop models can make it easier to fill containers with alkaline and acidic water simultaneously.
-You can fill a bowl or other container with alkaline water on your counter top using the top dispenser hose while filling a separate container with acidic water in the sink.
-This is particularly helpful when preparing produce which is washed with alkaline water then given an acidic rinse to maintain freshness and rinse away any remaining bacteria or other residue.
+You can fill a bowl or other container with alkaline water on your countertop using the top dispenser hose while filling a separate container with acidic water in the sink.
+This is particularly helpful when preparing produce which is washed with alkaline water then given an acidic rinse to maintain freshness and rinse away any remaining bacteria or other residues.

 Advanced control features are often easier to navigate with the full-size control panel on the front of the unit.